 Abstract:

-Low-productivity shale gas wells in the late production stage are prone to both low output and liquid loading.
-Existing optimization methods for intermittent production systems usually determine shut-in and flowing durations from experience or single production indicators, without considering fluid redistribution in the wellbore influence zone or the coupled energy evolution of the reservoir-wellbore-fracture system during the shut-in-to-flowing transition.
-As a result, production-system adjustment lacks a quantitative basis.
-To address this issue, a reservoir-wellbore-fracture-coupled optimization method for intermittent production systems of low-productivity shale gas wells is proposed.
-Its main innovations are reflected in the following three aspects: (1) an integrated transient coupling model considering the reservoir, wellbore, fractures, and the virtual gas tank effect in the wellbore influence zone is established to characterize near-wellbore supply capacity as well as wellbore energy storage and release; (2) a transient wellbore-flow model for key stages of intermittent production is developed to jointly predict tubing pressure, casing pressure, and instantaneous gas production; and (3) an optimization chart is constructed using the flowing-time ratio and liquid-carrying efficiency as core parameters to quantitatively identify suitable shut-in and flowing systems under different operating conditions.
-Validation using data from 15 pilot wells in a shale gas field in western China shows that the optimized system increases the average single-well gas production from 8 624 m
+Low-productivity shale gas wells in the late production stage are prone to have both low production and liquid loading.
+Existing optimization methods for intermittent production systems usually determine the shut-in and flowing durations based on experience or a single production parameter, without considering the fluid redistribution in the wellbore influence zone and the energy coupling effect of the reservoir-wellbore-fracture system during the shut-in-to-flowing transition.
+As a result, the system adjustment lacks a quantitative basis.
+To address this issue, an optimization method for intermittent production systems of low-productivity shale gas wells based on reservoir-wellbore-fracture coupling was proposed: An integrated reservoir-wellbore-fracture transient coupling model considering the wellbore influence zone and the virtual gas tank effect was established to characterize the supply capacity of the near-wellbore zone and the wellbore energy storage and release process; a transient wellbore flow model for key stages of intermittent production was developed to collaboratively predict the tubing pressure, casing pressure, and instantaneous production; a production system optimization chart with the flowing-time ratio and liquid-carrying efficiency as core parameters was constructed to quantitatively identify the flowing and shut-in systems under different operating conditions.
+Validation was conducted using data from 15 pilot wells in a shale gas field in western China.
+The results indicate that the optimized average single-well gas production increases from 8 624 m

 3/d to 10 662 m

-3/d, with an average increase of 24% and a maximum increase of 74%, while the prediction error of daily gas production is 6.94%.
-The proposed method provides a theoretical basis and field guidance for optimizing intermittent production systems of low-productivity shale gas wells.
+3/d, with an average increase of 24% and a maximum increase of 74%, and the prediction error of daily gas production is 6.94%.
+This method can provide a theoretical basis and field guidance for the optimization of intermittent production systems of low-productivity shale gas wells.